2 country artists to headline 2020 Clayton County Fair

 The fair’s other entertainment includes a demolition derby on Saturday, Aug.
 8, and a truck and tractor pull on Sunday, Aug.
 9.

 The 166th annual fair will be held Aug.
-5 to 9 at the fairgrounds in National.
+5-9 at the fairgrounds in National.